 Three Rivers graduates who complete a General Studies, A.S. can transfer directly into University of New Haven’s Dental Hygiene Program.
 Dental hygienists provide preventative oral care and teach patients how to maintain good oral health, all under a dentist’s supervision.
-For more information on the degree and the transfer compact, contact Director of Nursing and Allied Health Edith Ouellet at email@example.com.
+For more information on the degree and the transfer compact, contact Interim Director of Nursing and Allied Health Cynthia Arpin at firstname.lastname@example.org.

 Exercise Science Studies, A.A. – CSCU Pathway Transfer Degree

 Upon completion of this transfer Exercise Studies degree program, graduates will have a comprehensive knowledge of Exercise Studies and can transfer seamlessly to colleges within the Connecticut College State University system.
 They are guaranteed full junior status in pursuit of a bachelor’s degree in the same discipline and will not lose any credits or need to take extra credits upon transfer.
 Learn more.